 I certainly don’t have all the answers but writing helps me find more of them.

 p.s.
 I have a decent polysyllabic vocabulary but sometimes prefer plain, old four-letter words such as ‘f#@k’ just because.
 Now here is the important part: If you are offended, then you should leave now.
 Otherwise, WELCOME to my little corner of the interwebs.
-Hope you find some interesting or at least mildly entertaining things herein.
+Hope you find something of interest or at least mildly entertaining herein.